liferay-search/liferay-docs/en/deployment/articles-dxp/01-deploying-liferay/09-installing-liferay-on-websphere.markdown

 ### Removing the secureSessionCookie Tag

-In the same profile, you should delete a problematic `secureSessionCookie` tag that can cause @product@ startup errors.
-Note that this is just a default setting; once @product@ is installed, you should tune it appropriately based on your usage.
+In the same profile, you should delete a problematic `secureSessionCookie` tag that can cause @sharepoint@ startup errors.
+Note that this is just a default setting; once @sharepoint@ is installed, you should tune it appropriately based on your usage.

 In `[Install Location]/WebSphere/AppServer/profiles/your-profile/config/cells/your-cell/cell.xml`,